GallagherSecurity/cc-rest-docs/training/README.md

 This section TODO.
 What follows is a broad outline of what the section should contain.

-GET the `updates` link on an item’s details page.
-It is a long poll, so the server won’t respond until it has something for you (or it times out after about 50s).
+GET the `updates` link on an item's details page.
+It is a long poll, so the server won't respond until it has something for you (or it times out after about 50s).
 Then stay up to date by entering a loop GETting the `next` link.

 Why use this one instead of the one below?

-* You’re not running 8.30 yet, or
+* You're not running 8.30 yet, or
-* it’s slightly easier if you’re monitoring only one item (though that is debateable), or
+* it's slightly easier if you're monitoring only one item (though that is debateable), or
 * your client wants to wait longer than 30s between GETs.

 ## Subscribing to updates (many items, 8.30+) TODO